bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 OK, so we need to put many pieces of data of the same type into buffers in a way that we can bind them as few times as possible and draw multiple instances from them.
 How can we do that?

 In previous versions of Bevy, per-instance `MeshUniform` data is stored in a uniform buffer with each instance's data aligned to a dynamic offset.
-When drawing each mesh entity, we update the dynamic offset, which is close to rebinding.
+When drawing each mesh entity, we update the dynamic offset, which can be close in cost to rebinding.
 It looks like this:

 ![DynamicUniformBuffer](DynamicUniformBuffer.svg)
 <div style="font-size: 1.0rem" class="release-feature-authors">Red arrows are 'rebinds' to update the dynamic offset, blue boxes are instance data, orange boxes are padding for dynamic offset alignment, which is a requirement of GPUs and graphics APIs.</div>